 - In a storage container, combine both ingredients and set in the fridge for 24 hours.

-- Use the way you would use regular condensed milk!
+- Strain off the milk from the raisins and use the way you would use regular condensed milk!